VongolaGin/Sample-Code-for-MidSW/README.md

 Implements the element on the controller with the next logic:

-first, receive the worked files (well-structured excels) and the total excel files (a files with have inventary pieces and sales prices of products). then, we validate the format files and if the users have uploaded the files before, if not, throws an exception (all knew exceptions have predefined messages). after the validation, we process the totals excel file before the worked ones, because convenience.
+first, receive the worked files (well-structured excels) and the total excel files (a files with have inventary pieces and sales prices of products), also update a process status on the database and notify to the front-end via WebSockets. then, we validate the format files and if the users have uploaded the files before, if not, throws an exception (all knew exceptions have predefined messages). after the validation, we process the totals excel file before the worked ones, because convenience.
 The total excel process and the worked file process are the same, and consists on validate the number of columns, name of columns and the data types from the values.